mayope/keycloakmigration/docsbuild/content/migrations/client.md

 ```

 ## addRoleScopeMapping
-Adds a realm- or client-role(if roleClientId is set) to the cope mappings of a client.
+Adds a realm- or client-role(if roleClientId is set) to the scope mappings of a client.

 See https://www.keycloak.org/docs/latest/server_admin/#_role_scope_mappings